MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/migrate.md

 ### Live VSM

-Live VMS migrates a VM and its machine storage in a single action.
+Live VSM migrates a VM and its machine storage in a single action.

 - To use live VSM, the virtual machine LUN must be masked from the destination host.
 - Live VSM is supported between two standalone hosts that run Hyper-V, starting with Windows Server 2012.
 The transfer can occur between local disks or SMB 3.0 file shares.